microsoft/uf2/README.md

 # USB Flashing Format (UF2)

 UF2 is a file format, developed by Microsoft for [PXT](https://github.com/Microsoft/pxt) (also known as [Microsoft MakeCode](https://makecode.com)), that is particularly suitable for flashing microcontrollers over MSC (Mass Storage Class; aka removable flash drive).

+For a more friendly explanation, check out [this blog post](https://makecode.com/blog/one-chip-to-flash-them-all).

 ## Overview